jgornick/swlcg-json/README.md

 ## TODO

-* Add isAffiliationLocked flag to an objective card based on the card text.
+* Add isAffiliationLocked flag to an objective card based on the card text: ```/(.*?) affiliation only\./```
+* Add isLimitedToObjectiveDeck flag to an objective card based on the card text: ```Limit 1 per objective deck.```
+* Add scenarios which allow one to query cards (objective sets) based on thier abilities in the text of the card.
+* Add enhancement target aspect field which is a standard set of targeted aspected the card enhances.

-## Text Scenarios
+### Card Text Scenarios

 ```
 Deal damage